pulsar-edit/package-backend/docs/reference/Source_Documentation.md

 <a name="module_theme_handler..getThemeFeatured"></a>

 ### theme_handler~getThemeFeatured(req, res)
-Used to retreive all Featured Packages that are Themes.
+Used to retrieve all Featured Packages that are Themes.
 Originally an undocumented endpoint.
 Returns a 200 response based on other similar responses.
 Additionally for the time being this list is created manually, the same method used on Atom.io for now.
 Although there are plans to have this become automatic later on.